ddbln/CloseAllNoConfirm/README.md

 # Close All without Confirmation

-Effortlessly close all (unsaved and saved) files in Sublime Text without being interrupted by confirmation dialogs!
+Effortlessly close all (unsaved and saved) files in Sublime Text without being repeatedly interrupted by confirmation dialogs!
 This plugin is ideal for those who want to swiftly close multiple unsaved files without needing to confirm each one individually.
 Optionally, you can enable a single confirmation prompt before closing all files.

 ## Features